craig9/craigmarshall.org/_posts/2018-12-20-bandsaw-build-part-4.md

 tags:
 image: bandsaw-build-60
 ---
-{% jpg bandsaw-build-49 %} Cutting a large block of aluminium to turning to the blade guide mounts.
+{% jpg bandsaw-build-49 %} Cutting a large block of aluminium to turn into the blade guide mounts.
 On the original plans this is hardwood, but I like the idea of upgrading some of the more important parts to metal.

 {% jpg bandsaw-build-50 %} Blade guide mounts to final size, just need to drill and tap some holes.